michaelfortunato/homomorphism-expressivity/main.typ

   })
 }

-#outline()
+#outline(depth: 2)

-= Introduction <sec:1>
+// = Introduction <sec:1>

-Placing the task of learning under a mathematical formalism has been the aspiration of different groups of researchers for various reasons: philosophers, logicians, information theorists, researchers studying AI alignment, and others.
+// Placing the task of learning under a mathematical formalism has
+// been the aspiration of different groups of researchers for various reasons:
+// philosophers, logicians, information theorists, researchers studying
+// AI alignment, and others.

 // The explosive commerical success of neural networks attributes itself
 // to advancements amongst the empricists, and in the increasing power of